 - Acquired generalized lipodystrophy (AGL), or Lawrence syndrome

 - Acquired partial lipodystrophy (APL), also called progressive lipodystrophy or Barraquer-Simons syndrome

 - Localized lipodystrophy

 AGL often shows up in children, but adults can get it, too.
 APL typically starts around ages 8-10.
 Both conditions affect girls 3 times more often than boys.
-Both cause a person to lose fat from her face, so she may look sick or much older than she is.
+Both cause a person to lose fat from their face, so they may look sick or much older than they are.